Renault Dauphine: Criticism

-Most of the criticism summarized the Dauphine's shortcomings when driving on the recently constructed United States Interstate Highway System as the car was built for French driving conditions which were much more localized.
-When driving the Dauphine in city environments, it is nimble and easy to get around crowded conditions.
-France didn't begin to build the Autoroutes of France until French Law 55-435 was passed April 18, 1955 to create a similar highway system previously built in Germany, called the Autobahn during the 1930s.

 A 2008 retrospective article in The Independent said "as soon as the US market had come to grips with the Dauphine's swing-axle manners and useless acceleration, they were pole-axed by its abysmal corrosion record.
 It would take only one New York winter of driving on salt-strewn roads to give a Dauphine front wings that resembled net curtains."

 In 1967, in debut U.S. magazine advertising for the Dauphine's successor, the Renault 8, Renault said: "Our [earlier] cars were not fully prepared to meet the demands of America ...
 More than a fair share of things went wrong with our cars.
 Less than a fair share of our dealers were equipped to deal with what went wrong," describing the Dauphine's replacement as "The Renault for people who swore they would never buy another one."

 In a 2000 survey, Car Talk named the Dauphine the 9th Worst Car Of The Millennium, calling it "truly unencumbered by the engineering process" — albeit in a survey where Tom Magliozzi called the voters "a self-selecting bunch of wackos, most of whom are really aggravated by a bad experience with one of the cars".

 In 2007, Time with Pulitzer Prize-winning journalist Dan Neil named the Dauphine one of the 50 Worst Cars of All Time, calling it "the most ineffective bit of French engineering since the Maginot Line" and saying that it could actually be heard rusting.

 Motorsport

 The Dauphine achieved numerous motorsport victories, including taking the first four places in its class at the 1956 Mille Miglia with a factory team of five cars with five-speed gearboxes; winning the 1956 Tour de Corse (Corsica Rally) with Belgian female drivers Gilberte Thirion and Nadege Ferrier; winning the 1958 Monte Carlo Rally and the Tour de Corse with drivers Guy Monraisse and Jacques Féret; winning the 1959 Rallye Côte d'Ivoire (Ivory Coast Rally); and in 1962 winning the Tour de Corse (Dauphine 1093 with drivers Pierre Orsini and Jean Canonicci).
+Between 1963 and 1971 did win with different drivers the Class B in the Argentine Touringcar championship Turismo Nacional.
 The Dauphine also participated in the 1966 Trans-American Sedan Championship.